Hey @riddhi

 Pro tips:

 Test everything on Goerli testnet first.
-Mainnet mistakes cost real money.
+As with Mainnet the mistakes cost real money.

-Share your code early, even if it’s messy.
+Share your code early with others, even if it’s messy.
 Feedback is gold.

 You’re on the right track—just don’t rush.
-The grind now pays off later.
+The efforts now pays off later.
 Good luck!